-- 1. Hold down the "Factory IP" button on the PCB and power up the controller - 2.
+- 1. Power down the controller and carefully remove the enclosure lid. - 2.
+Hold down the "Factory IP" button on the PCB and power up the controller, taking special caution with the AC power being turned on. - 3.
 After a few seconds release the button.
 The controller's IP address will now be 192.168.0.50.

-You should now be able to set up your PC's network settings to find the controller at this IP and change the IP settings to a preferred static IP address.\
+You should now be able to set up your PC's network settings to find the controller at this IP and change the IP settings to a preferred static IP address.